tendermint/tendermint/spec/abci++/abci++_basic_concepts.md

 See [#56](https://github.com/tendermint/abci/issues/56) for the original discussion.

-Note that some methods (`Query, FinalizeBlock`) return non-deterministic data in the form of `Info` and `Log` fields.
+Note that some methods (`Query, DeliverTx`) return non-deterministic data in the form of `Info` and `Log` fields.
 The `Log` is intended for the literal output from the Application's logger, while the `Info` is any additional info that should be returned.
 These are the only fields that are not included in block header computations, so we don't need agreement